mark-claypool/bbr/README.md

 additional transition from PROBE_RTT to STARTUP.
 See Section 4.3.5.

-+ BBR' supports congestion window (cwnd) manipulation, but does not adjust cwnd targets in all cases (e.g., during loss recovery).
++ BBR' supports congestion window (cwnd) manipulation, but does not adjust cwnd targets in all the cases that BBR does (e.g., during loss recovery).
 See Section 4.2.3.

-+ BBR includes a "send quantum" which is used to amortize per-packet host overheads involved in the sending process.
++ BBR' does not include the "send quantum" in BBR which is used to amortize per-packet host overheads involved in the sending process.
 Supposedly, this can be helpful at low rates with small packets.
 See Section 4.2.2.

 ## <a name="refs"></a>REFERENCES